habibmalek/OOP-Python/README.md

 # OOP-Python

-Here by I'm using simple example to apply OOP
+Here by I'm using a simple example to apply OOP

 - Inheritance
 - Encapsulation
 - Polymorphism

-and parsing a the implimentation of istaniating classes from a text file to compile it.
+and parsing the implementation of instantiating classes from a text file to compile it.